gvwilson/sql-tutorial/index.md

 -   Add a column after the fact
 -   Since it can't be null, we have to provide a default value
-    -   Really want to make it the primary key, but [SQLite][sqlite] doesn't allow that after the fact
+    -   Really want to make it the primary key, but SQLite doesn't allow that after the fact
 -   Then use `update` to modify existing records
     -   Can modify any number of records at once
     -   So be careful about `where` clause